julien-sebire/jsdd/cmsms-config.md

 ## Seting up the visible url in browser's address bar

+A little dig in the [CMSMS documentation](http://dev.neurone6.com/CMSMS_config_reference.pdf) gave me the hints:

 In the CMSMS directory/config.php, add:
 ```php
 // allow website to stay behind an url rewriting module